Best Heat Pump Hot Water Brands in Australia (2026 Review)

 Key Takeaways

-- •Reclaim Energy is the top pick for cold climates with its Australian-made CO2 system and best-in-class cold weather COP.
+- •Reclaim Energy is the top pick for cold climates with Australian-made CO2 split systems and a 15-year tank warranty.

-- •Stiebel Eltron brings German engineering with excellent build quality and long warranties.
+- •Stiebel Eltron brings German engineering with strong build quality and long warranties for buyers in temperate climates.

 In this guide